'West-Coast Artists In Light' Volume 1 and Volume 2

 Featuring in stereo 3D the holographic art of Sharon McCormack, Fred Unterseher, Melissa Crenshaw, Al Razutis, and art and display works by Chuck Paxton, and Gary Cullen as recorded in 3D video by Al Razutis 1996-2012.

-These materials are available for exhibition or sale.
+Available for exhibition or sale.
 Contact email@example.com.

 3D video and Standard 2D video clips